Jimmy-Sudoku/2022-Canada-Google-Trend-Dashboard/README.md

 Check out the <a href="https://public.tableau.com/app/profile/jimmy5898/viz/GoggleTrendsinCanadaApril2023/storytelling">dashboard</a> that was done using Tableau!
 <br>
-I have also link a photo of a sample of the google trend from google itself!
+I have also link a photo of a sample of the google trend from googe for comparsion!

 # Limitation